Aravind-Jalda/interview-prep/Grafana/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository helps in preparing for DevOps interviews with practical and simple explanations. grafana section
+This repository helps in preparing for DevOps interviews with practical and simple explanations.

 ## 📊 Grafana Section